East Coast Expressway: Tolls

-Unlike the Kuala Lumpur - Karak Highway of E8 section, East Coast Expressway uses closed toll system with barriers where tolls are built on most of their access points and rates are calculated based on distance travelled between the entry and exist point.
+Unlike the Kuala Lumpur - Karak Highway of E8 section, East Coast Expressway uses closed toll system with barriers where tolls are built on most of their access points and rates are calculated based on distance travelled between the entry and exit point.
 The current terminus of this system lies on Karak toll plaza westbound and Kuala Terengganu eastbound.
 Although the two section has different operators, both has their toll collection integrated between each other.

 Rates below is for furthest possible journey along the current closed toll system between Karak and Kuala Terengganu.

 Junction list

 The entire expressway was built as a 4-lane divided expressway with two lanes for each carriageways.
 The speed limit for the entire expressway is 110 km/h except at Exit 813B Karak Interchange (90 km/h) and Karak Toll Plaza (60 km/h).